-Call your doctor if you:
+Call your doctor if you have:

-- Have a painful or swollen abdomen
+- A painful or swollen belly

-- Have nausea or vomiting
+- Nausea or vomiting

-- Have blood in your stool or black stool
+- Bloody or black stool

-- Are losing weight
+- Been losing weight

-Your bodily structures may need to be viewed.
+Images may be taken of the colon.
 This can be done with:

 |Copyright © Nucleus Medical Media, Inc.|